Hallo Spaceboy: Composition

-An industrial rock and electronica song, Pegg describes "Hallo Spaceboy" as "a hardcore maelstrom of sci-fi noise, hypnotic high-speed drumming and an insistent, speaker-hopping four-note guitar riff".
+Commentators have characterised "Hallo Spaceboy" as industrial rock and electronica.
+Pegg describes the song as "a hardcore maelstrom of sci-fi noise, hypnotic high-speed drumming and an insistent, speaker-hopping four-note guitar riff".
 The song's influences range from the Pixies and Pornography-era Cure to Nine Inch Nails and the Smashing Pumpkins; Bowie reportedly stated that he was aiming for a Nine Inch Nails-type sound.
 Featuring synthesisers, loops and distorted guitar lines, a few reviewers compared the song's sound to Bowie's 1974 album Diamond Dogs and his work with the rock band Tin Machine.
 The author Dave Thompson argued that the song would not have felt out of place as a bonus track on that album.
-Lyrically, Pegg states that "Hallo Spaceboy" captures the "millennial angst" of the Outside album and continues the androgynous conundrums of songs such as "Rebel Rebel" (1974) and "Boys Keep Swinging" (1979) with the line "Do you like girls or boys? / It's confusing these days".
+Lyrically, Pegg states that "Hallo Spaceboy" captures the "millennial angst" of the Outside album and continues the androgynous lyrics of songs such as "Rebel Rebel" (1974) and "Boys Keep Swinging" (1979) with the line "Do you like girls or boys? / It's confusing these days".
 Some of the words and ideals, such as "chaos", "dust" and "hallo", and visions of a science fiction apocalypse were recycled from Tin Machine's "Baby Universal" (1991).

 Release and promotion

-"Hallo Spaceboy" was released as the sixth track on Outside on 25 September 1995.
-Bowie featured the song prominently on the 1995 Outside Tour, often together with Nine Inch Nails on the US leg and after as the closing number.
+Outside was released on 5 September 1995, with "Hallo Spaceboy" sequenced as the sixth track.
+The song was a mainstay on Bowie's 1995 Outside Tour, and was often played with Nine Inch Nails and later as the closing track.
 Bowie intended "Hallo Spaceboy" to be his next single after "Strangers When We Meet".
-He performed the song twice in Birmingham and again on Jools Holland's Later... in late December the same year; both Birmingham performances were later released on the live album No Trendy Réchauffé (Live Birmingham 95) in 2020.
+He performed the song twice in Birmingham and again on Jools Holland's Later... in late December the same year.
+The Birmingham performances were later released on the live album No Trendy Réchauffé (Live Birmingham 95) in 2020.